 Consumers of compressed natural gas (CNG) have been classified into two end-use categories within the core transportation sector: fleet vehicles and personal vehicles (i.e., CNG sold at retail).
 A distributor tariff is set for both categories to capture 1) the cost of the natural gas delivered to the dispensing station above the city gate price, 2) the per-unit cost or charge for dispensing the gas, and 3) federal and state motor fuels taxes and credits.

 For both categories, the distribution charge for the CNG delivered to the station is based on the historical difference between the price reported for the transportation sector in EIA's Natural Gas Annual (which should reflect this delivered price) and the city gate price.
 Similarly federal and state motor fuels taxes are assumed to be the same for both categories and held constant in nominal dollars.
 The Highway Bill of 2005 raised the motor fuels tax for CNG.
 The model adjusts the distribution costs accordingly.
-A primary difference in the pricing for the two categories is the assumed perunit dispensing charge (RETAIL\COST).
-For fleet vehicles this represents an estimate of the added cost to the company, on a per Mcf basis, for building and operating the refueling facility.
-For personal vehicles this is a retail markup.
-The necessary data for a proper determination of
+A potential difference in the pricing for the two categories is the assumed per-unit dispensing charge.
+Currently the refueling options available for personal natural gas vehicles are largely limited to the same refueling facilities used by fleet vehicles.
+Therefore, the assumption in the model is that the dispensing charge will be similar for fleet and personal vehicles (RETAIL\COST2) unless there is a step increase in the number of retail stations selling natural gas in response to an expected increase in the number of personal vehicles.
+In such a case, an additional markup is added to the natural gas price to personal vehicles to account for the profit of the builder (RET\MARK), as described below.
+The distributor tariffs for CNG vehicles are set as follows: